ToQuyenPhan/styled-and-compound-components/README.md

 # Footer With Styled & Compound Components

-> This project was simple react application has a footer with styled & compound components.
+> This project was simple React application has a footer with styled & compound components.

 ## Table of Contents
 * [General Info](#general-information)